jakub-stastny/docker-project-manager/README.md

 # Development

 ```
+apt install libgmp-dev # TODO: Move this into our derived Dockerfile (managed by DPM).
+shards             # Install the dependencies.

 rake -T
 # rake build       # Build the image
 # rake sh          # Run SH in the image